josejalvarezm/cv-ai-agent/gcp-blog/00-series-overview.md

 **What you'll learn:**

-- Why GitHub Actions free tier is generous (2,000 minutes/month—way more than needed)
+- Why GitHub Actions free tier is generous (2,000 minutes/month, way more than needed)
 - How to deploy AWS + GCP from same workflow (service account keys in GitHub Secrets)
-- When manual approval gates matter (production only—staging deploys automatically)
+- When manual approval gates matter (production only, staging deploys automatically)
 - What I chose not to build: Jenkins server (£10/month EC2), CircleCI paid tier (£15/month), AWS CodePipeline (£1 per active pipeline)

 ---